jagadekmeesala/ITG_EAGLE_Training/README.md

 - Where do we use the concept of load balancing
 - Steps to install and access JMeter
 - Hands on session on JMeter

+***Soft skills***
+- Practiced a mock business call with one of my colleagues
+- Revised telephoone etiquette, active listening and Note making sessions